B0-B/blowtorch-transformer-api/README.md

 - Simple to install with automated setup and model setup in just 2 lines.
 - Supports various LLaMA versions for prompting in different formats and manages corresponding arguments (transformers, llama.cpp).
 - Works for Windows (only CPU tested) and Linux (CPU/GPU)
-- PyTorch and transformer compliant - extendable with same keyword arguments from e.g. [``transformer.pipeline``](https://github.com/huggingface/transformers/blob/v4.40.1/src/transformers/pipelines/__init__.py#L562)
+- PyTorch and transformer compliant - respects keyword arguments from e.g. [``transformer.pipeline``](https://github.com/huggingface/transformers/blob/v4.40.1/src/transformers/pipelines/__init__.py#L562), with auto conversion to [llama.cpp](https://github.com/ggerganov/llama.cpp)
-- Creates a customizabe chat partner with specified character from scratch ready for usage.
+- Creates a customizable chat bot with specified character.
 - Easy to understand, with few objects which can handle any case.
-- Can load models to CPU using RAM, or GPU, or both by offloading a specified amount of layers to GPU vRAM.
 - Loads models directly from huggingface and store them in local cache.
 - Has automatic fallbacks for different weight formats (e.g. GGML, GGUF, bin, ..)